 - There are legitimate high school diploma programs online – but you will not just pay a fee and then get a diploma.
 You have to take some sort of distance learning classes.

 - There are also legitimate HSE preparation programs online – again, they are only preparation programs.
 You cannot take the official HSE Tests online.

 - If you are not certain about a program online, please contact the GEDadmin@sbctc.edu or contact your local test center.

-All test-takers need to have fair access to the tests.
-If you have a diagnosed learning disability, temporary or permanent physical disability, emotional/psychological/psychiatric disability, chronic health disability, or Attention-Deficit/Hyperactivity Disorder you can request accommodations (note: all requests are considered on an individual basis, but all requests are not automatically approved).
+All test-takers have fair access to the tests.
+If you have a diagnosed learning disability, temporary or permanent physical disability, emotional/psychological/psychiatric disability, chronic health disability, or Attention-Deficit/Hyperactivity Disorder you may request accommodations.
+Note: All requests are considered on an individual basis, but all requests are not automatically approved).

 All requests require a completed forms and must go through an approval process.
 Get the request forms and start the process at

 Accommodations from GED® Testing Service.